stevekanger/react-superstore/README.md

 ## Simple Pattern Usage

-Create a simple store anywhere in your app.
+Create a simple store anywhere in your app and pass in an initial state.

 ```js
 import createStore from 'location of the pasted script'